Akshay-Hegde/capp-cache/README.md

    onLoadDone: "document.dispatchEvent(new Event('ready'));"
 }
 ```
+If you have to use `DOMContentLoaded` directly (for example, you use a library that relies on this event) you can [override](Overriding `DomContentLoaded` firing too early with `data-cc-override-domcontentloaded` attribute) the default behavior of `DOMContentLoaded`.

 - Secondary resources that are declared by your app need to use CappCache as well.
 For example, font `src` declared in your CSS file.
 **Workaround**: one option is to inline the resource as base64 encoded [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).
 There are [online](https://dopiaza.org/tools/datauri/index.php) tools for that, or you can use a bundler such as Webpack [url-loader](https://github.com/webpack-contrib/url-loader)
 - [Code splitting](https://webpack.js.org/guides/code-splitting-async/) does not take advantage of caching and offline.